candidAj/learnGit/README.md

 # learnGit
-Repository for learnign and playing around with git.
+Repository for learnig and playing around with git.